RoyalUr/RoyalUr-Java/README.md

 about previously generated luts, and to generate statistics about the game.

-You can invoke the CLI using `java -jar target/royalur-VERSION.jar`.
+You can invoke the CLI using `java -jar target/royalur-VERSION.jar` after installation.

 ```
 RoyalUr-Java CLI Usage: